Thoughts on AI Scribes for Clinical documentation in NZ

 Artificial intelligence has been used in healthcare for many years.
-But new generative scribes are quickly being adopted, with significant interest by clinicians in NZ using Nabla and Hiedi Copilots (or similar), to reduce the amount of time practitioners spend writing up their clinical documentation.
+But it is the new, “generative scribes” that are quickly being adopted.
+There is significant interest from clinicians in NZ with many trying Nabla and Hiedi (or similar products), to reduce the amount of time practitioners spend writing up their clinical documentation.

 These AI assistants are designed to ease the workload on medical practitioners by capturing audio recordings of a consultation between a practitioner and a patient and using a combination of speech-to-text transcription and large language models (LLMs) to produce a structured medical note for a patient’s medical records.
-Some AI Assistants are now claiming to expand on this with single click, instant second opinions on diagnosis and treatment, past patient notes or lab reports available during the consult.
+Some AI assistants now claim to expand on this with single click, instant second opinions on diagnosis and treatment, past patient notes or lab reports available during the consult.

-A greater emphasis is needed by practices and media on the medico-legal issues, especially with start-ups that do not have the wealth of experience in the clinical space that existing players & world-wide vendors have built up over many years.
-Investigating the potential privacy and misdiagnosis risks before implementing these scribes is essential.
+Most start-ups do not have the wealth of experience in the clinical space that existing players & world-wide vendors have built up over many years.
+Do practices know who is supplying the service?
+What of their history, their backing and longevity?
+Have clinicians investigated the potential privacy and misdiagnosis risks before implementing specific AI scribes?

-A recent survey by Otago University survey was conducted February to March with nearly 200 GPs providing insights into their experiences with GenAI scribe tools used for clinical notes.
+A survey by Otago University survey was conducted in February to March 2024, with nearly 200 GPs providing insights into their experiences with GenAI scribe tools used for clinical notes.
 Less than 60% of these Kiwi GPs had asked for patient consent before using an AI scribe during consultations.
-The survey also revealed concerns about patient consent and data privacy as critical issues, with only 65% of the surveyed GP’s having thoroughly reviewed the terms and conditions of the tools themselves, before use.
+The survey also revealed concerns about patient consent and data privacy as critical issues, with only 65% of the surveyed GP’s having thoroughly reviewed the terms and conditions or the EULA (end user licences agreement) of the tools themselves, before use.

 Mutaz Shegewi, a senior research director with IDC’s Worldwide Healthcare Provider Digital Strategies group is reported in recent Computer World article as saying: “Clinicians may also become de-skilled as over-reliance on the outputs of AI diminishes critical thinking,” “Large-scale deployments will likely raise issues concerning patient data privacy and regulatory compliance.
 The risk for bias, inherent in any AI model, is also huge and might harm underrepresented populations.”